Neural Lyapunov and Optimal Control: Learning Lyapunov and value functions

-\textbf{Neural ODEs: } the mathematical programs \ref{eq: value prog} and \ref{eq: lyap prog} have a bounded time horizon.
-While neural ODEs are suitable for finite horizon optimisation, they cannot be directly applied to these programs as the task loss needs to be evaluated over the entire horizon T. To alleviate this we follow the same modifications shown in \cite{ainsworth2021faster}.
-These modification aim convert the canonical equations of neural ODEs to the PMP case.
+The mathematical programs \ref{eq: value prog} and \ref{eq: lyap prog} have a bounded time horizon.
+While the neural ODE gradient estimator are suitable for finite horizon optimisation, they cannot be directly applied to these programs as the task loss needs to be evaluated over every timestep of the entire horizon T. To alleviate this, we follow the same modifications shown in \cite{ainsworth2021faster}.
+These modifications aim to convert the canonical equations of neural ODEs to the PMP case.

 These canonical equations differ from vanilla neural ODEs mentioned in \cite{chen2018neural}.
 The resulting gradient estimator is less efficient in complexity compared to its vanilla form.
-However, it is a necessary addition and our results show that computation time is still feasable in table \ref{tab:results}.
+However, it is a necessary addition.

-We have shown how parameterised optimal control problems can be formulated using the mathematical programs \ref{eq: lyap prog} and \ref{eq: value prog}.
-In the next segment we will demonstrate how these problems can be solved using the gradient estimator \ref{eq: node pmp}.
+We have shown how parameterised OC problems can be formulated using the mathematical programs \ref{eq: lyap prog} and \ref{eq: value prog}.
+In the next segment, we will demonstrate how these problems can be solved using the gradient estimator \ref{eq: node pmp}.
 We obtain these results on systems with control-affine dynamics.